Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 JCAMP-DX files with .dx or .jdx extensions

-The read() function loads the NMR file and returns a tuple containing a dictionary of metadata and data in an ndarray.
+The read() function loads the NMR file and returns a tuple containing a dictionary of metadata and data in a NumPy array.
 The dictionary includes information required to complete the processing of the NMR date.
 Looking at the NMR data shown below, you may noticed each point includes both both real and imaginary components (i.e., the mathematical terms with j).
 Both are necessary for phasing the spectrum later on, so don’t discard any of the data.

 dic, data = ng.pipe.read('data/EtPh_1H_NMR_CDCl3.fid')